open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

 Attributes regarding joint programs.

   * `jointPartnerCodes` (v2.1): an array of partners of the Program.
 This is used to identify the partners in case of a joint program.
 The agreed partner codes are used here.
-For example in the `lde` alliance: `["tud", "ul"]`.
+For example in the `lde` alliance: `["21PF", "21PB"]`.
   * `source` (v2.0): an optional object with a reference to the source of a Course or Program.
 In case of a joint program one of the institutions could act as overall coordinator and specifies the program and underlying courses.
 Underlying courses could be given at one of the other institutions.
 In this source object the course at the other institution can be specified.
 Use these attributes:
     * `shortName` (v2.0): the partner id of the institution to identify the source institution.
-An example for the `lde` alliance is: `"eur"`
+An example for the `lde` alliance is: `"21PE"`
     * `primaryCode` (v2.0): a string value with the primaryCode of the course to identify the source course.
     * `uuid` (v2.0): the uuid of the course to reference the OOAPI endpoint of the source course.